2011 UEFA Champions League final: Trophy presentation and celebrations

+The UEFA Champions League trophy in FC Barcelona Museum.

 In a gesture by his teammates, Eric Abidal, who had undergone surgery only two months earlier to remove a tumour in his liver, was given the honour of wearing the captain's armband during the trophy presentation ceremony.
 He was the first player to lift the trophy.
 Speaking afterwards, Abidal, who was in tears, appreciated the gesture, and spoke of how "special" his club was.

 Barcelona coach Pep Guardiola singled out Messi after the game, stating the Argentine was "the best player [he'd] ever seen" and that Messi "made the difference" in the game.
 Meanwhile, Manchester United manager Sir Alex Ferguson acknowledged that the Barcelona side was the best team he had ever faced.
 His sentiments were echoed by United captain Nemanja Vidić and defender Rio Ferdinand.

 Gerard Piqué cut the mesh from the net in front of the Barcelona fans where Barcelona had scored the two winning goals, and took it back to the club museum at the Camp Nou.
 The Barcelona players, coaches, and their families then formed a circle at centre field and danced.
 The sprinklers at Wembley came on at this time and the players and coaches celebrated under them.

 The match was the last for Manchester United goalkeeper Edwin van der Sar, who had announced his retirement from football to follow the 2011 season.